 The Association for the Study of Nationalities (ASN) owes its creation to an active group of émigré Ukrainian scholars under the leadership of an Illinois-based historian named Stephan Horak (1920-1986).
 Professor Horak also founded ASN’s flagship journal Nationalities Papers in 1972 under the institutional support of the Shevchenko Scientific Society of New York.
 In the past half century, ASN has grown from a small group into the largest multidisciplinary international scholarly community in the field of nationalism and ethnicity studies.
 Along the way, the outstanding editorial management by the journal’s editors-in-chief has established Nationalities Papers as a journal of increasing academic stature and relevance for those who work in this field.
-Building on this success, current ASN President Zsuzsa Csergő and the ASN board of directors has taken another historic step in the journal’s development by partnering with Cambridge University Press, which began publishing Nationalities Papers in 2019.
+Building on this success, former ASN President Zsuzsa Csergő and the ASN board of directors took another historic step in the journal’s development by partnering with Cambridge University Press, which began publishing Nationalities Papers in 2019.

 The evolution of ASN and its flagship journal reflects the growing need for cutting-edge research about questions of nationalism, ethnicity, diasporas and questions of territory and migration around the world.
 In its first dozen years, ASN attracted primarily Ukrainian and Baltic scholars.
 The Ukrainian connection has remained strong throughout.
 A key moment in ASN history paralleled the rise of nationalities politics in the Soviet Union in the late 1980s.
 At the initiative of Henry Huttenbach (editor-in-chief of Nationalities Papers in 1987) and Michael Rywkin (ASN president beginning in 1984), ASN initiated annual day-long Soviet nationalities workshops at the Harriman Institute in the Gorbachev years, forging a relationship with Columbia University that endures to this day.
 The partnership owed a great deal to Alexander J. Motyl, who headed a nationalities program at the Harriman Institute at the time.
 In 1995, Nationalities Papers signed a contract with Carfax (later folded under Taylor & Francis), thereby securing a financial lifeline to ASN, largely thanks to royalties from institutional subscribers.